charleszheng44/openyurt/docs/proposals/20210310-edge-device-management.md

 #### 3. DeviceService

-Followings are definitions of DeviceService and related Golang structs
+Followings are definitions of `DeviceService` CRD and related Golang structs

 ```go
 // DeviceService is the Schema for the deviceservices API